 The frequent appearances of the Airy functions in both classical and quantum physics is associated with wave equations with turning points, for which asymptotic (WKBJ) solutions are exponential on one side and oscillatory on the other.
 The Airy functions constitute uniform approximations whose region of validity includes the turning point and its neighborhood.
 Within classical physics, they appear prominently in physical optics, electromagnetism, radiative transfer, fluid mechanics, and nonlinear wave propagation.
 Examples dealing with the propagation of light and with radiation of electromagnetic waves are given in Landau and Lifshitz (1962).
 Extensive use is made of Airy functions in investigations in the theory of electromagnetic diffraction and radiowave propagation (Fock (1965)).
+The use of Airy function and related uniform asymptotic techniques to calculate amplitudes of polarized rainbows can be found in Nussenzveig (1992) and Adam (2002).
 A quite different application is made in the study of the diffraction of sound pulses by a circular cylinder (Friedlander (1958)).

 In fluid dynamics, Airy functions enter several topics.
 In the study of the stability of a two-dimensional viscous fluid, the flow is governed by the Orr–Sommerfeld equation (a fourth-order differential equation).
 Again, the quest for asymptotic approximations that are uniformly valid solutions to this equation in the neighborhoods of critical points leads (after choosing solvable equations with similar asymptotic properties) to Airy functions.
 Other applications appear in the study of instability of Couette flow of an inviscid fluid.
 These examples of transitions to turbulence are presented in detail in Drazin and Reid (1981) with the problem of hydrodynamic stability.
 The investigation of the transition between subsonic and supersonic of a two-dimensional gas flow leads to the Euler–Tricomi equation (Landau and Lifshitz (1987)).
 An application of Airy functions to the solution of this equation is given in Gramtcheff (1981).